 However, for the remote system to work, it should always be kept in mind that the employees are well-suited for the system and efficient enough to work.
 This may be a concern now because remote isn’t the norm yet, although it will probably soon be the case.

 If the work hours of employees are flexible, the payment structures also need to vary: it cannot be based on the clock-in and clock-out times, but a more accurate method of compensation should be implemented.
-Task-based compensation may sound like a good idea.

 Employees will also need to be provided with required hardware and software resources, according to the work assigned to them, just as the workspace they would’ve been allotted in a traditional office setting.